 The oral presentation will be an audio embedded PowerPoint presentation that will be uploaded to a forum in your Moodle classroom.
 Your fellow classmates and instructor will be able to view your presentation, ask questions, and make comments.
-Instructions for recording and uploading your audio embedded PowerPoint will be available in your Moodle classroom.
+If you need further instructions for recording your audio embedded PowerPoint, a tutorial will be available in your Moodle classroom.

-After uploading your PowerPoint presentation, watch 5 of your classmates' presentations.
+After uploading your presentation, watch 5 of your classmates' presentations.
 Ask questions and give feedback to each of these 5 students' presentations.
 Feedback should be approximately 50 words and include opportunity for constructive feedback on the presentation's content, style, and delivery.
 This is not an opportunity to be critical, but to help each other to improve and develop skills in presenting.